Geosciences, Pollution Prevention and Treatment

 Target audience

-The GPTP course is aimed at students interested in environmental issues, particularly those associated with water, pollution and waste treatment, who wish either to enter the job market at Technician level, or pursue a Master's degree in these fields.
+The GPTP course is aimed at students with an interest in environmental issues, in particular those associated withwater resources, pollution and the treatment of water, soil and waste, and who wish either to enter the job market at Technician level, or to pursue a Master's degree in these fields.

 Read more